 This course explores the intersection of chemistry with various disciplines such as art, the environment and history.
 Students will study the chemical techniques used to produce, restore, and conserve art.
-Additionally, students will learn different methods used to analyze how environmental factors can affect art and places of historical importance.
+Additionally, students will learn different methods used to analyze how environmental factors can affect art and places of historical techniques are built and the students will be added to be adde historical importance.
 Through international travel students will explore a variety of museums and historical sites and apply their knowledge of these chemical techniques.
 Site visits arranged in the host country will be used to demonstrate chemical principles and methods firsthand.
 This course has an end of semester travel component.
-There is an additional fee for this course.
+There is an additional fee with this course.

-- 111. General Chemistry I (N)(L) 4 credit hours.
+111. General Chemistry I (N)(L) 4 credit hours.
 Recitation: 3.
 Laboratory: 1.
-Alternative Mode: 0. - Study of atomic structure, stoichiometry, gases, thermochemistry, periodicity, bonding, liquids and solids.
+Alternative Mode: 0.

+Study of atomic structure, stoichiometry, gases, thermochemistry, periodicity, bonding, liquids and solids.
 Three recitations and one 3-hour laboratory period per week and has additional lab fees.
 Prerequisites: Placement into MTH 121 or C- or better in MTH 120.
-(Fall) - 112.
+(Fall) 112.
 General Chemistry II 4 credit hours.
 Recitation: 3.
 Laboratory: 1.
 Alternative Mode: 0.

 Study of solutions, equilibrium systems (acid-base, solubility), thermodynamics, electrochemistry, kinetics and the nucleus.
 Prerequisite: Passing grade in CHM 111.
 This course has additional lab fees.
-(Spring)

-201. Organic Chemistry I 4 credit hours.
+(Spring) 201.
+Organic Chemistry I 4 credit hours.
 Recitation: 3.
 Laboratory: 1.
 Alternative Mode: 0.